Moroccan harissa is a fiery hot chili paste; not for the faint of heart! Make this recipe to add bold flavor to your favorite African foods.

-However, recipes can vary according to household and regional preferences.
-Variations can include the addition of cumin, red peppers, garlic, coriander, and lemon juice.
+Harissa sauce recipes can vary according to household and regional preferences.
+Variations often include the addition of cumin, red peppers, garlic, coriander, and/or lemon juice.

-For those who prefer a little less heat, there is a similar version of hot chili paste that calls for milder green chili peppers.
+For those who prefer a little less heat, there is a milder version of Moroccan harissa that includes green chili peppers.

 First, remove the stems from the dried red chili peppers.
 To prevent the chili oils from burning your skin or eyes if rubbed, I highly recommend that you use rubber or latex gloves for this step!